 - 1. In the Manager, select the Azure Active Directory > Subscriptions category. - 2.
 Select an Azure Active Directory subscription in the result list. - 3.
 Select the Assign system roles task. - 4.
 In the Add assignments pane, assign system roles.

-TIP: In the Remove assignments pane, you can remove assigned system roles.
+TIP: In the Remove assignments pane, you can remove the system role assignment.